MishraSubash/Final_Project/README.md

 # **Equity-Trading with Bot**
 ![](https://github.com/MishraSubash/Final_Project/blob/master/Images/python%20trading%20bot.jpg)
-## Motivation & Objective:

-### Trading Analyst believes there is tremendious opportunity to beat equity market because of low regulation, public information and significantly low active investors.
-So, we decided to come up with real time auto-trading platfom in developed python environment to grab the upside potential to make money in cryptotrading.
-Rather than paying expensive terminal fees like Bloomberg, Coinrule, etc. We want to create our own superfast automated platform.

-## Team:
+## Team Members:
   * Subash Mishra
   * Samir Sidi
   * Kevin Lacap
   * Matt Newman
   * Moses Devanesan

+## Motivation & Objective:

+### Trading Analyst believes there is tremendious opportunity to beat equity market because of low regulation, public information and significantly low active investors.
+So, we decided to come up with real time auto-trading platfom in developed python environment to grab the upside potential to make money in cryptotrading.
+Rather than paying expensive terminal fees like Bloomberg, Coinrule, etc. We want to create our own superfast automated platform.

 ## Advantages of our platfrom
   * Automated prompt decission making ability